elide-dev/elide/packages/server/module.md

 # Module server

-The `elide-server` module provides logic and tools to prepare server applications with the Elide Framework, in JVM-based languages like Java, Kotlin, Groovy, Scala, and so on.
+The `elide-server` module provides support for server apps built with the Elide Framework on JVM.

 ## Built with Micronaut